María Suárez Toro,

 under a different leadership that promotes shared lived experiences

-Work in creating a peaceful, creative, safe, sharing
+Work on creating a peaceful, creative, safe, and sharing

 equalizing opportunity context